Alex Tayo Akande

-Alexander Oluwatayo Akande (艾力士; born 9 February 1989), more commonly known as Alex Akande or Alex Tayo Akande, is a Nigerian-born Hong Kong professional footballer who currently plays as a striker for Hong Kong Premier League club Kitchee.
+Alexander Oluwatayo Akande (艾力士; born 9 February 1989), more commonly known as Alex Akande or Alex Tayo Akande, is a professional footballer who plays as a striker.
+Born in Nigeria, he played for the Hong Kong national football team.

 Club career

-Advance Tai Chung and Eastern
+Tai Chung and Eastern

-Akande arrived in Hong Kong in 2008 and played for Tai Chung in the Hong Kong second division league.
-His prolific performance soon drew interest of first division side Eastern.
+Akande arrived in Hong Kong in 2008 and played for Tai Chung in the Hong Kong Second Division League.
+His prolific performance soon drew interest of First Division side Eastern.
 Akande joined Eastern in January 2009 and finished the season with 6 goals.

 Tai Chung and Kitchee

-Akande returned to Tai Chung in season 2009-10.
+Akande returned to Tai Chung in the 2009–10 season.
 After scoring 3 goals in 12 matches for Tai Chung in half a season, he joined Kitchee in mid-season following the departure of Kitchee's Spanish striking duo Albert Virgili Fort and Raul Torres.

-The transfer also gave Akande an opportunity to play the 2010 Lunar New Year Cup as he played for Kitchee against Pegasus Invitation team and Korean side Pohang Steelers.
-In two 45 minutes matches, Akande scored against Pegasus Invitation in a 1-0 win and assisted his teammates in a 1-1 draw against the 2009 AFC Champions League winner.
+The transfer also gave Akande an opportunity to play in the 2010 Lunar New Year Cup as he played for Kitchee against Pegasus Invitation team and Korean side Pohang Steelers.
+In two 45 minutes matches, Akande scored against Pegasus Invitation in a 1–0 win and assisted his teammates in a 1–1 draw against the 2009 AFC Champions League winner.
 Despite losing the title to Pohang Steelers due to one less goal scored, Akande was named the MVP of the tournament.